Industry Expertise · July 18, 2024

 Food and beverage is a multibillion-dollar industry—but it's also a highly competitive field, partly because the barrier to entry for new companies is lower than in many other sectors.
 While efficiency is key to making the margins work, manufacturers can't afford to cut corners on quality control.

-Companies need to ensure their procedures and efforts are as strong as possible while keeping their operations streamlined and adapting to the challenges.
-Making quality control in the food and beverage industry work is about good supply chain management practices and cross-operational visibility.
+Companies should ensure their procedures and efforts are strong while keeping their operations streamlined and adapting to challenges.
+Efficient quality control in the food and beverage industry is about good supply chain management practices and cross-operational visibility.

 Understanding the risks

 Food and ingredients must adhere to strict FDA health and safety regulations, with tighter restrictions on food that's offered for sale in interstate commerce.
-Your business may also be subject to rules about the facility it's prepared in, as well as disclosure of allergens.
-If you don't comply, you could face penalties as well as legal action, especially if a customer becomes ill after consuming your product.
+Your business may also be subject to rules about facility preparation and allergens disclosure.
+Non-compliance means facing penalties and legal action—especially if a customer becomes ill after consuming your product.

 By focusing on quality, you also protect your brand reputation.
 Today, customers can easily take to social media to share bad experiences, leave negative reviews or post complaints on your social network pages.
 Word can spread quickly, and unsatisfied customers could harm your business and sales.